 The only difference between Descartes’ internal and external place is dimensionality: external place is a closed surface that bounds a volume, while internal place is the volume bounded.
 The two kinds of space have the same identity conditions.
 In articles 10 and 12 a space clearly remains numerically the same, or is at least conceived as such, just in case its size, shape, and relative position all remain the same.

-The difference arises as follows: in the case of a body, we regard the extension as something particular, and thus think of it as changing whenever there is a new body; but in the case of a space we attribute to the extension only a generic unity, so that when a new body comes to occupy the space, the extension of the space is reckoned not to change but to remain one and the same, so long as it retains the same size and shape and keeps the same position relative to certain external bodies which we use to determine the space in question.
+The difference arises as follows: in the case of a body, we regard the extension as something particular, and thus think of it as changing whenever there is a new body; but in the case of a space, we attribute to the extension only a generic unity, so that when a new body comes to occupy the space, the extension of the space is reckoned not to change but to remain one and the same, so long as it retains the same size and shape and keeps the same position relative to certain external bodies which we use to determine the space in question.
 (AT VIIIA 45; CSM I 227.)

 Crucially, the same is true for external place, which is defined as ‘simply the common surface, which is not a part of one body rather than the other but is always reckoned to be the same, provided it keeps the same size and shape’ (AT VIIIA 48; CSM I 229).
 As the example of the boat in the river shows, for the place to remain the same, it is also required that the body in the place keeps the same position relative to some external reference bodies (the banks of the river).
 Thus an external place also remains numerically identical just in case its size, shape, and relative position remain constant.
 Even the contained body can change while the place does not.
 Descartes’ discussion of Transubstantiation in his correspondence makes it clear: the superficies can remain numerically identical even if both the contained and containing bodies are replaced, so long as the size, shape, and position of the superficies remain unchanged.
 Hence, for every internal place there is a corresponding external place and vice versa.
 Both kinds of place, crucially, are identified in part by extrinsic relations, namely their position relative to some reference bodies.
 Thus internal and external place relate not as intrinsic to extrinsic, but just as a three-dimensional volume to its two-dimensional boundary surface.